Andres has a 4 year experience as a landlord.

 Andres’ case as an example: protection by Rendin vs deposit

 In addition to Rendin, the home insurance covered property damage for about another 1500 euros.
-A by default court decision additionally ordered the tenant to pay the landlord 2500 euros (plus legal costs), which have not been paid to this date.
+A by default court decision additionally ordered the tenant to pay the landlord 2500 euros (plus legal costs).

 I knew that as a Rendin user, I could trust some of the concern and responsibility into the hands of experts. – landlord Andres